 How is the metadata used?

 - Document metadata gives information about a document such as the author, when it was created, when it was last modified, and its size.

 - Web page metadata is used to help describe the page and make it easier for search engines and other computers to understand the page.

-- Video and Photo metadata is data embedded into a photo that includes location, when it was taken, the camera used, resolution, and other useful information.
+- Video metadata and Photo metadata is data embedded into a photo that includes location, when it was taken, the camera used, resolution, and other useful information.

 How is metadata created?

 Metadata is most often created automatically by a hardware device or software program but can also be edited manually.
 For example, when new cameras and smartphones take a picture or create a video, the metadata is automatically added by the device.
 However, using a software program that data can also be changed or updated.